Economic and Political Overview

 Main Sectors of Industry

-Romania has a labour force of 8.38 million people out of its 19.1 million population, though this number has been decreasing over the last decade due to the massive migration of Romanian workers to Western European countries.
-Agriculture represents around 4.3% of Romania's GDP and employs 21% of the country's active population (World Bank, latest data available).
-The main resources and agricultural production in Romania are cereals, sugar beets and potatoes.
-However, production remains very low in comparison with the country's potential capacity (more than one-third of the land is arable).
+Romania has a labour force of 8.28 million people out of its 19.06 million population, though this number has been decreasing over the last decade due to the massive migration of Romanian workers to Western European countries.
+Agriculture represents around 4.5% of Romania's GDP and employs 18% of the country's active population (World Bank, latest data available).
+The main resources and agricultural production in Romania are cereals, sugar beets, and potatoes.
+However, production remains very low compared to the country's potential capacity (more than one-third of the land is arable).
 About 25% of the country is covered by forests (especially around Transylvania), and the logging industry is developing very fast.
-Romania has a limited energy dependence thanks to coal, oil, gas and uranium reserves.
-According to data from Eurostat, Romania is0 the seventh-biggest agricultural producer in the European Union.
-The turnover of Romanian agricultural companies was estimated at RON 58 billion in 2022, a record level due to inflationary pressures and subsidies granted by the authorities, which counterbalanced a marked decrease in crop production (KeysFin).
+Romania has limited energy dependence thanks to coal, oil, gas, and uranium reserves.
+According to data from Eurostat, Romania is the seventh-biggest agricultural producer in the European Union: in 2023, the country’s agricultural output reached EUR 16.6 billion, marking a 14% y-o-y increase.
+This was the second-largest rise in agricultural production value in the EU, representing 6% of the total EU agricultural output (data EU Commission).

-The industrial sector contributes 27.8% of the country's GDP and employs 30% of the active population.
+The industrial sector contributes 26.7% of the country's GDP and employs one-third of the active population.
 Thanks to inexpensive labour, its industry is diversified and competitive.
 Historically, manufacturing companies and the industrial sector represent the backbone of Romania's economy.
-For this reason, foreign direct investors are involved in heavy industry (metallurgy, steel), the manufacturing of vehicle parts, building and construction, petroleum refining and textiles.
-According to figures from the World Bank, the manufacturing sector alone contributes 16% of GDP.
-Data from the national statistical office show that Romania's industrial production fell by an unadjusted 1.8% year-on-year in 2022 due to drops in electricity, thermal energy, gas, steam and air conditioning production and supply (-9.4%), mining industry (-2.8%) and processing industry (-0.4%).
+For this reason, foreign direct investors are involved in heavy industry (metallurgy, steel), the manufacturing of vehicle parts, building and construction, petroleum refining, and textiles.
+According to figures from the World Bank, the manufacturing sector alone contributes 13% of GDP.
+Data from the national statistical office show that, in 2024, Romania's industrial output decreased by 1.5% year-on-year, following a 3% contraction one year earlier.
+The utilities sector weighed down overall performance with a 4.7% decline, while core manufacturing output dropped by 1.1% y/y in 2024.
+Despite the negative trend, some industries showed positive results: food manufacturing (+6.7% y/y), chemistry (+8.7% y/y), oil refining (+7.7% y/y), paper manufacturing (+8.7% y/y), and the production of transport means other than automobiles (+12.4% y/y).
+Notably, despite a record number of automobiles produced, the sector's industrial output fell by 5.7% y/y.

-Romania's economy is mainly centred on the services sector, which represents 58.2% of GDP and employs around 49% of the nation's workforce.
-Tourism, in particular, has been booming in recent years, reaching an all-time high of 13.26 million in 2019 (between domestic and foreign tourism).
-The sector showed positive signs of recovery in the first ten months of 2022 when the total number of tourists reached 9.6 million (of which 13.7% were foreigners – data INSEE).
-The technology sector has also seen consistent growth in recent years, due to the emergence of a high-qualified workforce whose cost is lower than the European average.
-Romania's ITC sector accounts for around 6.2% of GDP (Romanian Software Industry Association).
-The Romanian banking sector comprises 34 credit institutions: three banks with full or majority Romanian state-owned capital, four credit institutions with majority domestic, private capital, 19 banks with majority foreign capital and eight branches of foreign banks.
-About 68.2% of the Romanian banking sector’s assets are held by institutions with foreign capital (European Banking Federation).
+Romania's economy is mainly centred on the services sector, which represents 60.7% of GDP and employs around 48.9% of the nation's workforce.
+Tourism, in particular, has been booming in recent years: the number of tourists visiting the country in 2024 rose 4.5% on the year, reaching 14.26 million (data INSEE).
+The technology sector has also seen consistent growth in recent years, due to the emergence of a highly qualified workforce whose cost is lower than the European average.
+Romania's ITC sector accounts for around 8% of GDP (Romanian Software Industry Association).
+The Romanian banking sector comprises 32 credit institutions: two banks with full or majority Romanian state-owned capital, four credit institutions with majority domestic, and private capital, 18 banks with majority foreign capital and eight branches of foreign banks.
+About 65.6% of the Romanian banking sector’s assets are held by institutions with foreign capital (European Banking Federation).
+The retail sector is also important, with sales increasing by 8.6% y-o-y in volume terms in 2024, driven by the double-digit (+14.8%) rise in non-food sales (INSEE).

 Breakdown of Economic Activity By Sector Agriculture Industry Services